SQream/sqream_docs/getting_started/performing_basic_blue_operations.rst

 You may only delete jobs created by you.

 1. In the sidebar go to **Jobs** and then either **All Jobs** or **Drafts**.
-2. Hover over the job you wish to delete and choose **Delete** from the three-dot menu.
+2. Hover over the job you wish to delete and from the three-dot menu choose **Delete**.